Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 \subsubsection{Mass dependence of energy loss}

-From intermediate to high \pt, within the framework of perturbative QCD, heavy quarks experience considerable energy loss through gluon radiation, similar to the situation observed for high-\pt light quarks; however, the magnitude of this effect is expected to vary depending on the quark flavor.
+From intermediate to high \pt, within the framework of perturbative QCD, heavy quarks experience considerable energy loss through gluon radiation, similar to the situation observed for high-\pt light quarks; however, the magnitude of this effect is expected to vary depending on the quark mass.
 First, gluons have larger color charge than quarks and are therefore expected to experience stronger energy loss.
 In addition, the emission of gluons is predicted to be suppressed inside an angle proportional to the ratio of the quark mass to its energy, denoted as $m/E$~\cite{Dokshitzer:1991fd}.
 The color-charge effect and the ``dead-cone'' effect lead to a hierarchy of parton energy loss, where $\Delta E_{\Pg} > \Delta E_{\ell} > \Delta E_{\PQc} > \Delta E_{\PQb}$.
 This flavor dependence of energy loss is studied by comparing \RAA of hadrons containing light and heavy quarks.

-As shown in Fig.~\ref{fig:openhf_raa}, the nuclear modification factors~(\RAA) of charged particles, \PDz mesons, \PBp mesons, and \JPsi mesons, as well as \PDz and \JPsi mesons originating from \PQB hadron decays (nonprompt), have been measured by CMS.
+As shown in Fig.~\ref{fig:openhf_raa}, the nuclear modification factor~(\RAA) of charged particles, \PDz mesons, and \PBp mesons, as well as \PDz and \JPsi mesons originating from \PQB hadron decays (nonprompt), have been measured by CMS.
 For $\pt > 20\GeV$, the \RAA values for all particle species are similar and noticeably smaller than unity.
 This result suggests that both light and heavy quarks are suppressed within the QGP, and the impact of quark mass becomes less pronounced when \pt greatly exceeds the parton mass.
 This behavior aligns with the expected outcome in the context of radiative energy loss.
 As shown in the left panel of Fig.~\ref{fig:openhf_v2}, the \vTwo values of hadrons with different flavors at high \pt are also similar.
 One possible interpretation is that the diminishing effect of the parton mass on energy loss at high \pt affects not only the overall magnitude of inclusive suppression but also the dependence on path length.
 However, in the intermediate-\pt range, the \RAA of nonprompt \JPsi mesons is notably larger than that of \PDz mesons and charged particles, implying a less pronounced suppression of bottom quarks compared to charm and light quarks.